yuanchuan/sveltekit-autoimport/README.md

       // node_modules is ignored by default
       exclude: ['**/node_modules/**'],

-      // if reading svelte.config.js to get preprocesses
+      // if reading svelte.config.js or svelte.config.ts to get preprocesses
       configFile: true

     }),